jeremylu0601/Eval_AMCL/README.md

 # Eval_AMCL

-Here are some scripts to evaluate the performance of AMCL on GPU and CPU  a ros node to record the data from Gazebo and AMCL.
+Some scripts to evaluate the performance of AMCL on GPU and CPU
+A ROS node to record the data from Gazebo and AMCL.

 1. The Gazebo data is in gt.csv and AMCL data is in amcl.csv.